 There’s also a BIMI record generator that spits out all of this information for you.
 Just give it your domain, SVG image, and optional VMC file.

-Give it a little bit of time (usually around 24 hours) to make its way around the world and various data centers, then head over to the BIMI Lookup & Generator tool, which allows you to check your domain name to see if BIMI is properly configured.
-It will even notify you of potential issues with your logo and allow you to preview it in different display scenarios and even Dark Mode.
+Give it a little bit of time (usually around 24 hours) to make its way around the world and various data centers.
+Then, use the AuthIndicator Group’s BIMI Inspector to check your domain name and see if BIMI is properly configured.
+It will notify you of potential issues with your logo and allow you to preview it in different display scenarios—and even Dark Mode.

-Regardless, we think BIMI—and any protocol that increases subscriber trust—is worth investing in, especially when it’s so easy to get up and running.
+BIMI is an emerging email standard and we think any protocol that increases subscriber trust is worth investing in.
 Plus, as BIMI support grows, you’ll already be set!